-It was then, living on the Maluku islands, that Matheis saw something no person – let alone a child – should ever see.
-The Matheis family was Christian, and some among the community they lived in were bent on persecuting them, simply because of that.
+It was then, living on the Maluku islands, that Mattheis saw something no person – let alone a child – should ever see.
+The Mattheis family was Christian, and some among the community they lived in were bent on persecuting them, simply because of that.

 Staring straight ahead, he blankly recalls how a mob set upon his grandfather.
 The old man was an amputee after stepping on a landmine.
 That, however, evoked no pity from the crowd, which took his life.

-The trio later had to find their way to a boat so they could cross to the neighboring island of Papua to be reunited with Matheis’ father.
+The trio later had to find their way to a boat so they could cross to the neighboring island of Papua to be reunited with Mattheis’ father.